-- proven financial strength through a significant and recurring cash flow and strong balance sheet; - a global footprint in over 100 countries, with nearly 50% of revenues generated outside Europe.
-The Group entered the U.S. market in 2008 which now represents the fastest-growing region and the top affiliate in terms of sales.
-The Group also benefits from an important historical presence in markets such as China and Russia; - proven expertise in cutting-edge technologies, such as toxin engineering and advanced drug delivery systems, which can be employed together at an early stage of development; - the geographic proximity of its research, development and innovation teams based in the United States (Cambridge, MA) and in Europe (Oxford, United Kingdom - Dublin, Ireland - Berlin, Germany - Dreux and Paris Saclay, France) to highly-regarded university research centers which enable the Group to benefit from available scientific expertise and to hire highly-qualified personnel; - a recognized ability to secure and manage large-scale partnerships with the world's leading and innovative pharmaceutical and biotechnology companies such as Exelixis, Lexicon, Servier, Teijin, Galderma and Menarini; - an effective management team with significant experience in the pharmaceutical industry.
+- proven financial strength through a significant and recurring cash flow and strong balance sheet; - a global footprint in 115 countries, with nearly 50% of revenues generated outside Europe.
+The Group entered the U.S. market in 2008 which now represents the fastestgrowing region and the top affiliate in terms of sales.
+The Group also benefits from an important historical presence in markets such as China and Russia; - proven expertise in cutting-edge technologies, such as toxin engineering and advanced drug delivery systems, which can be employed together at an early stage of development; - the geographic proximity of its research, development and innovation teams based in the United States (Cambridge, MA) and in Europe (Oxford, United Kingdom - Paris Saclay, France - Shanghai, China) to highly-regarded university research centers which enable the Group to benefit from available scientific expertise and to hire highly-qualified personnel; - a recognized ability to secure and manage large-scale partnerships with the world's leading and innovative pharmaceutical and biotechnology companies such as Debiopharm, Exelixis, TerSera, Servier, Teijin and Galderma; - an effective management team with significant experience in the pharmaceutical industry.